dotnet/docs/docs/framework/data/wcf/streaming-provider-wcf-data-services.md

     -   A binary property that is a media resource should not be included in the data model.
 All properties exposed in a data model are returned in the entry in a response feed.

     -   To improve performance with a large binary stream, we recommend that you create a custom stream class to store binary data in the database.
 This class is returned by your <xref:System.Data.Services.Providers.IDataServiceStreamProvider.GetWriteStream%2A> implementation and sends the binary data to the database in chunks.
-For a [!INCLUDE[ssNoVersion](../../../../includes/ssnoversion-md.md)] database, we recommend that you use a FILESTREAM to stream data into the database when the binary data is larger than 1MB.
+For a SQL Server database, we recommend that you use a FILESTREAM to stream data into the database when the binary data is larger than 1MB.

     -   Ensure that your database is designed to store the binary large streams that are to be received by your data service.